1 - Customize your shell

 UBUNTU_CODENAME=jammy

-$ ls /.singularity.d/ # container-specific directory should not be found on host
+$ ls /.apptainer.d/ # container-specific directory should not be found on host

-ls: cannot access /.singularity.d/: No such file or directory
+ls: cannot access /.apptainer.d/: No such file or directory

 $ apptainer shell ubuntu_latest.sif # launch container interactively